watalabo/WiPiCap/README.md

 The script `picap.sh` is for BCM43455C0 only, so if you have Raspberry Pi 3B+ or 4, all you have to do is run the script.
 If you want to use the script on Raspberry Pi 3 or Zero W, you have to modify some part of the codes.
 The script works only on **Raspbian**.

 ## How to use json2csi.py?
+Writing.

+## How to use VHT Compressed Beamforming Report for wireless sensing application?
+We give some ideas and concepts in Wiki.